Johannes Diderik van der Waals: Professorship

 Van der Waals still lacked the knowledge of the classical languages that would have given him the right to enter university as a regular student and to take examinations.
 However, it so happened that the law regulating the university entrance was changed and dispensation from the study of classical languages could be given by the minister of education.
 Van der Waals was given this dispensation and passed the qualification exams in physics and mathematics for doctoral studies.

-At Leiden University, on June 14, 1873, he defended his doctoral thesis Over de Continuïteit van den Gas- en Vloeistoftoestand (on the continuity of the gaseous and liquid state) under Pieter Rijke.
+At Leiden University, on June 14, 1873, van der Waals defended his doctoral thesis Over de Continuïteit van den Gas- en Vloeistoftoestand (on the continuity of the gaseous and liquid state) under Pieter Rijke.
 In the thesis, he introduced the concepts of molecular volume and molecular attraction.

-In September 1877, Van der Waals was appointed the first professor of physics at the newly founded Municipal University of Amsterdam.
+In September 1877, van der Waals was appointed the first professor of physics at the newly founded Municipal University of Amsterdam.
 Two of his notable colleagues were the physical chemist Jacobus Henricus van 't Hoff and the biologist Hugo de Vries.
 Until his retirement at the age of 70, Van der Waals remained at the Amsterdam University.
 He was succeeded by his son Johannes Diderik van der Waals, Jr., who also was a theoretical physicist.
 In 1910, at the age of 72, Van der Waals was awarded the Nobel Prize in physics.
 He died at the age of 85 on March 8, 1923.